Blockchains-Princeton/COS-ECE470-fa2023/Project1/README.md

 You can learn about other public crates here: [https://docs.rs/](https://docs.rs/).
 A *crate* just means a library or a package and can be managed by Cargo.
 You will learn how to use the following crate:
 - [ring](https://docs.rs/ring/0.16.20/ring/), a cryptographic crate.
 Specifically, you need to learn how to do SHA256 hash.
+- [serde](https://docs.rs/serde/1.0.104/serde/) and [bincode](https://docs.rs/bincode/1.2.1/bincode/), serialization crates.
+Specifically, you need to learn how to encode an object into bytes.

 For these crates, their GitHub page or homepage may also be helpful.
 Feel free to read them.

 ## Warmup
 Please complete these short exercises from [rustlings](https://github.com/rust-lang/rustlings/tree/main) on the Rust playground.
-Once you pass all the tests, *copy your solution to the respective file in [rustlings_exercises](rustlings_exercises/)*.
+Once you pass all the tests, *copy your solution to the respective file in [rustlings_exercises](../rustlings_exercises/)*.
 (No additional tests will be run for this warmup section during grading)

 1. [primitive_types4.rs](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=749f4b503a5d05e7d97c0a154cfef04d)
 2. [vecs2.rs](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=1106344268d03300cd8a0df63c056e4c)